citizenphage/protocols/SOPs/Readme.md

 # Setting up your Citizen Phage Environment

-This pipeline is to be run in four stages:
+This pipeline is to be run in three stages:

 ## 1. Assemble your genome
 This can be done using a command similar to